 The spacious sitting room offers comfort and sophistication.
 Four large arched windows ensure that light fills this room all day long.
 In the colder months the open fire complements the central heating system, giving a warm and cosy feel.

 The elegant reading room has television and DVD.
 The internet connection is located in this room, so the best wifi connection is to be had here.
 French windows lead out from the reading room directly onto the terrace.

 One of the en-suite double bedrooms on the first floor.
-This room has its own drawing room (pictured below) so arguably could be called the master bedroom, but I prefer the second floor en-suite bedroom which has its own terrace.
-The bathroom is featured below.
+This room has its own drawing room so arguably could be called the master bedroom, but I prefer the second floor en-suite bedroom which has its own terrace.

 When the present owners renovated the house they spared no expense to ensure that the house feels authentically Provencal.
 The floor is laid with terra cotta tiles throughout (except for a couple of bathrooms) and all the doors and windows are antique.